gtronset/beets-filetote/README.md

 Unless otherwise specified, the default name for artifacts and extra files is:
 `$albumpath/$old_filename`.
 This means that by default, the file is essentially moved/copied into destination directory of the music item it gets grabbed with.
+This also means that the album folder is flattened and any subdirectory is removed by default.
+To preserve subdirectories, see `$subpath` usage [here](#subpath-renaming-example).

 Configuration for renaming works in much the same way as beets [Path Formats], including the standard metadata values provided by beets.
 Filetote provides the below new path